 concrete mixer Stroymash

 • Like any equipment associated with the consumption of electricity, a concrete mixer requires compliance with electrical safety rules.
-And in this case, this issue is even more acute, since operation is always carried out in conditions of high humidity and a high probability of water splashing.
-That is, all cables and contact connections must have the most reliable insulation, which completely excludes electric shock or short circuit.
+And in this case, this issue is even more acute, since operation is always carried out in conditions high humidity and a high probability of water splashing.
+That is, all cables and contact connections must have the most reliable insulation, completely eliminating electric shock or short circuit.

 Video: homemade concrete mixer based on an old T-16 tractor

-Popular do-it-yourself concrete mixer designs
+Popular DIY concrete mixer designs

-Option number 1.
+Option #1.
 Mechanical

 You can see the design of this simple mechanical mixing unit in the image below.
 The main advantage of such a concrete mixer is that it has an impressive volume.
 As for the drive, in this case it can be either manual or electric.
 To unload concrete, the bucket must be tilted to one side.